flet-dev/website/docs/guides/python/testing-on-ios.md

 cd my-app
 ```

-Run the following command to start Flet development server hosting your app:
+Run the following command to start Flet development server with your app:

 ```
 flet run --ios